 |What to bring:||

-Rubber shoes with traction and maybe an extra pair of shoes to change after the waterfall hike, swimsuit underneath (there is not changing room at the waterfall), shorts, insect repellent, bottle of water, towel, money for lunch or snacks.
+Shoes with traction and perhaps an extra pair to change into after the waterfall hike, swimsuit underneath your clothes (there is not a changing room at the waterfall), insect repellent, sunscreen, water, towel and money for lunch and snacks.

-Note: you should not touch the animals at the Jaguar Animal Rescue Center if you have applied sunscreen or insect repellent.
-We recommend you to bring these items with you instead and apply them after the visit with the animal rescue center.
+Note: You should not touch the animals at the Jaguar Animal Rescue Center if you have applied sunscreen or insect repellent.
+We recommend you apply these items after your visit to the Center.